 Before we part, I wanted to give you some final tips for our 3 day itinerary for Glacier National Park.

-Glacier National park is easily one of the most photogenic national parks I have ever been to.
+Camera Gear — Glacier National park is easily one of the most photogenic national parks I have ever been to.
 Don’t leave your house without one!
-Honestly, I’ve been loving film cameras lately for their sense of nostalgia.
+Honestly, I’ve been loving my Sony a6400 and 24-70mm f/2.8 lens!